 It’s your project, and you are ultimately in charge and all builders and subcontractors will take their lead from you, so make sure you know exactly what you want and can articulate that to the various parties involved.

-Loosely drawn plans lead to ambiguities in pricing and nasty surprises on site, neither of which makes for a happy project manager (or builder).
+Loosely drawn plans lead to ambiguities when calculating how to pay a builder and can result in nasty surprises on site, neither of which makes for a happy project manager (or builder).
 Again this could set your project timescale off kilter and make it incredibly difficult to stick to a budget.

 Of course, if you are after expensive, bespoke items for your project then it is completely acceptable that your builder will ask you to pay for these items as he will be unable to sell them on if you choose not to use them.